M4verickFr/Huffman-Compression/README.md

 # huffman-project

-This project is to produce a Python package to compress data with the Huffman Algortitmn It reads frequent characters from input file and replace it with shorter binary codeword.
+This project is to produce a Python package to compress data with the Huffman Algortitmn.

+It reads frequent characters from input file and replace it with shorter binary codeword.

 ## Installation instructions